RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Monthly-Meetups.md

 	5. Marketing strategy : Work in progress/DONE

     Thankyou NOTE, picture & Slide on Social media platform.
-    Thankyou Email from RESETHACKER community.
+    Thankyou Email from RESETHACKER community to Guest and certificate.